Battle of Ujście: Introduction

 In the summer of 1655, the Swedish Empire invaded the Polish–Lithuanian Commonwealth, entering Poland–Lithuania from Swedish Pomerania and Swedish Livonia.
 On July 5, 1655, Arvid Wittenberg concentrated his forces near Stettin, and marched towards the Polish border.
 He was faced by the Levée en masse from the province of Greater Poland.
 Polish forces were made of local szlachta (nobility), which had not experienced any major military conflicts, and was unprepared to fight professional Swedish army, which was largely based on mercenaries, veterans of the Thirty Years' War.

 Wittenberg's army of 17,000 crossed Polish border near Czaplinek, on July 21.
 Polish forces, concentrated near Ujście consisted of 13,000 nobility, plus 1,400 chosen infantry.
 The Poles were supposed to be commanded by Bogusław Leszczyński, who feigned illness and left to Breslau.
 In the absence of Leszczyński, the command was shared by Voivode of Poznań Krzysztof Opalinski, and Voivode of Kalisz, Andrzej Karol Grudziński.
 Their task was to defend the Noteć river crossings before the arrival of main forces, commanded by King John II Casimir.

-The battle
+Battle

 On July 24, Wittenberg's army reached Ujście, urging Polish forces to capitulate.
 After the refusal, Wittenberg placed his artillery opposite Polish trenches, and began a barrage.
 For five hours, the chosen infantry defended bridges over the Noteć and the Gwda rivers, retreating after running out of ammunition.
 At the same time, Swedish cavalry unit managed to capture a bridge near Dziembowo.
 Facing encirclement, Polish leaders decided to negotiate.
 Furthermore, panic broke out in Polish camp.